Due to the COVID-19 Pandemic our office is operating with a LIMITED STAFF.

-Please conduct all business with the Coshocton County Auditor’s Office by PHONE, MAIL or EMAIL until further notice.
-If you think you need a face to face interaction, please call 740-622-1243 and you will be given directions.
+Please conduct any business with the Coshocton County Auditor’s Office by PHONE, MAIL or EMAIL if possible.

 Thank you and stay well!